grey-elf/dm/docs/vl/dramatis-personae.md

 - Yagos is neutral evil.
 - He knows Common, Rhopan and thieves' cant.
 - He has proficiency with water vehicles.
+- Instead of a light crossbow, he has a hand crossbow.
 - In addition to his weapons, he carries a set of ***iron bands of Bilarro***.